mathquis/node-personal-wakeword/README.md

 		console.log('Hearing voices...')
 	})

-	// The detector will emit a "keyword" event when it has detected a keyword in the audio stream /* The event payload is:
+	// The detector will emit a "data" event when it has detected a keyword in the audio stream /* The event payload is:
 		{
 			"keyword"     : "alexa", // The detected keyword